We are officially-unofficially into the beginning of my favourite season!

 A spellbinding standalone from one of the best suspense writers working today, The Witch Elm asks what we become, and what we’re capable of, when we no longer know who we are.

-My First Reaction: I mean when Tana French has a new book out aren’t we all just like drooling on ourselves, camping in tents outside of bookstores or rapidly preordering it?
+My Fucking Thoughts: I mean when Tana French has a new book out aren’t we all just like drooling on ourselves, camping in tents outside of bookstores or rapidly preordering it?
 This is a standalone from one of the best authors in the whole world, so while it may disappoint some fans that’s it not a Murder Squad installment, it’s still Tana French and there’s a skull in a fucking tree.
 So stop your whining, let’s do this!

 🔪Our Little Lies by Sue Watson